vttresearch/north_european_model/README.md

 Note: included scheduleInit file has a specific structure that it works with *tsYear* and *modelledDays* parameters.
 If using your own file, adapt a similar structure to the file.

+Note: changes.inc does quite many different tasks to read and process input data, see the content and introduction at the beginning of the file.
+The file has a separate section where user can do additional changes.

 Note: changes.inc calls csv2gdx and some older versions of csv2gdx do not support very long time series.
 In this case, install also a more recent gams and manually add a hard coded file path to changes inc, e.g. converting `$call 'csv2gdx ...` to `$call 'c:\GAMS\45\csv2gdx ...`